In the Morning

 who trespass against us.

 O Lord, our heavenly Father, almighty and everlasting God, you have brought us safely to the beginning of this day: Defend us by your mighty power, that we may not fall into sin nor run into any danger; and that, guided by your Spirit, we may do what is righteous in your sight; through Jesus Christ our Lord.
 Amen.

-Tuesday after the Twenty-first Sunday after Pentecost, or the Twentieth Sunday after Trinity (Proper 25)
+Tuesday after the Twenty-second Sunday after Pentecost, or the Twenty-first Sunday after Trinity (Proper 26)

 A COLLECT FOR PEACE

 O God, the author of peace and lover of concord, to know you is eternal life and to serve you is perfect freedom: Defend us, your humble servants, in all assaults of our enemies; that we, surely trusting in your defense, may not fear the power of any adversaries, through the might of Jesus Christ our Lord.
 Amen.